johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 </div>

-To cite a few examples of my own, the music plays noticeably slower in the following American made games in PAL mode, while in NTSC mode the music speed perfectly matches that of the DOS versions:
+To cite a few examples of my own, the music plays noticeably slower in the following American-made games in PAL mode, while in NTSC mode the music speed perfectly matches that of the DOS versions:

 - Eye of the Beholder I-II